Janus particles: Self-assembly modification using pH

 The self-assembly of certain types of Janus particles may be controlled by modifying the pH of their solution.
 Lattuada et al. prepared nanoparticles with one side coated with a pH-responsive polymer (polyacrylic acid, PAA) and the other with either a positively charged polymer (poly dimethylamino ethyl methacrylate, PDMAEMA), a negatively charged, pH-insensitive polymer, or a temperature-responsive polymer (poly-N-isopropyl acrylamide, PNIPAm).
 In changing the pH of their solution, they noticed a change in the clustering of their Janus nanoparticles.
 At very high pH values, where PDMAEMA is uncharged while PAA is highly charged, the Janus nanoparticles were very stable in solution.
 However, below a pH of 4, when PAA is uncharged and PDMAEMA is positively charged, they formed finite clusters.
 At intermediate pH values, they found that the Janus nanoparticles were unstable due to dipolar interaction between the positively and negatively charged hemispheres.

 Reversibility of cluster formation and control of cluster size

-Control of cluster size for in the aggregation of Janus nanoparticles has also been demonstrated.
+Control of cluster size in the aggregation of Janus nanoparticles has also been demonstrated.
 Lattuada et al. achieved control of the cluster size of Janus particles with one face PAA and the other either PDMAEMA or PNIPAm by mixing small amounts of these Janus nanoparticles with PAA-coated particles.
 One unique feature of these clusters was stable particles could be recovered reversibly when high pH conditions were restored.
 Furthermore, Janus nanoparticles functionalized with PNIPAm showed controlled and reversible aggregation could be achieved by increasing the temperature above the lower critical solubility temperature of PNIPAm.